← All postsProduct

 4. Routes opportunistically into dark pools when the lit book signals adverse selection.

-Why VWAP isn't always right.
 VWAP is the textbook answer for institutional execution.
 It works when the day's volume distribution is reasonably predictable.
 It fails on volatile open and close prints, and it fails when the order is large relative to the residual day's volume.
-We default to TWAP-with-adaptive-pacing for the first thirty minutes after open and the last fifteen before close, and switch to VWAP in the middle of the session.
+I default to TWAP-with-adaptive-pacing for the first thirty minutes after open and the last fifteen before close, and switch to VWAP in the middle of the session.
+I might be tuning the cutover wrong; this is the sort of thing I expect to revisit after a few hundred more institutional fills.

 More posts →